Pennsylvania Coalition to Advance Respect

-The Pennsylvania Coalition to Advance Respect (PCAR), known as the Pennsylvania Coalition Against Rape from 1975 to 2023, is an organization that opposes rape and sexual violence in Pennsylvania and the United States, and advocates for victims of sexual violence.
+The Pennsylvania Coalition to Advance Respect (PCAR) is the oldest statewide anti-sexual violence coalition in the United States.
+Based in Harrisburg, Pennsylvania, PCAR was founded in 1975 as the Pennsylvania Coalition Against Rape and adopted its new name in 2023.

+Since its formation, PCAR has been a national leader in the movement to eliminate all forms of sexual violence and continues to advocate for the rights and needs of survivors of sexual abuse, assault, and harassment.

+PCAR works with a network of 47 rape crisis centers serving all 67 counties of Pennsylvania.
+The coalition distributes state funding to rape crisis centers and provides them with public policy advocacy, professional training, technical assistance, sexual violence prevention resources, and support for programs serving Pennsylvania victims of sexual abuse, assault, and harassment.

+PCAR also established the National Sexual Violence Resource Center (NSVRC) in 2000.
+The center now operates as its own nonprofit organization, also under the parent organization Respect Together.

 History

 Founded in 1975, PCAR works with a statewide network of 51 rape crisis centers serving all 67 counties across the Commonwealth of Pennsylvania to provide services to survivors of sexual violence.

 As part of this organization's mission, PCAR personnel research and advocate for public policies to protect and provide recovery assistance to victims of sexual violence and to hold sexual violence offenders accountable in order to improve the safety of communities.
 During the fall of 1975, PCAR and its supporters lobbied members of the Pennsylvania State Legislature to change procedures statewide for defining, managing and prosecuting rape cases.
 Among the changes that were demanded: